 5. The adb reboot-bootloader and adb reboot recovery commands

-Not only can you reboot your device, you can specify that it reboots to the bootloader.
+Not only can you reboot your device, but you can also specify that it reboots to the bootloader.
 This is awfully handy, as sometimes those button combos are touchy, and if you have a lot of devices it's tough to remember them all.
 Some devices don't even have a way to boot to the bootloader without this command.
 And once again, being able to use this command in a script is priceless.

 Doing it is easy, just type adb reboot-bootloader and hit the enter key.